Outcomes and National Recognition

 - In a July 2011 article titled The Friendliest Colleges, published by The Huffington Post, Scranton was ranked among the eight most pleasant colleges in the country.

 - The University of Scranton's dining facilities and residence halls are among the best in the nation, according to a ranking by Business Insider.

-- U.S. News & World Report's 2017 "Best Online Programs" ranked the University's online MBA program No. 91 in the nation.
-The University's graduate program in education ranked No. 113.
+- U.S. News & World Report's 2020 "Best Online Programs" ranked the University's online master's degree in business (excluding MBA) at No. 48 and its MBA program at No. 111 in the nation.
+Scranton ranked No. 67 in the country for “Best Online MBA Programs for Veterans.”

 - Our MBA program was ranked among the top 15 in the nation for general management by Entrepreneur magazine and The Princeton Review.